tomstewart89/StateSpaceControl/WhatIsStateSpaceControl.md

 \boldsymbol{y} = C \boldsymbol{x} + D \boldsymbol{u}
 \end{equation}

-These equations basically say that the rate of change of the state as well as the system's output are linear combinations of the state and the control input.
+These equations basically say that the rate of change of the state as well as the system's output are linear combinations of the current state and the control input.
 These linear combinations are defined by four matrices:

 * $ A \in \mathbf{R}^{X \;\times\; X} $ is the state transition matrix, which describes the way in which the state would evolve over time in the absence of any control inputs
 * $ B \in \mathbf{R}^{X \;\times\; U} $ is the input matrix, which describes the effect of a control input on the state